 Last night, in lieu of the standard indoor trainer ride, the Hub gang went for an outdoor ride.
 I admit having reservations in the afternoon, but after the ride home and the snow picked up...
 I was stoked.
 First note, about riding in Forest Park on the once a year snow of St. Louis: The bike path is an extreme workout.
 Along Skinker the cars had thrown the road grime slush all over to make an interesting ice & fluff mix.

 I wussed out and drove to the Hub.
 When I realized that the ride was at 8, giving me a free hour that I could use to prime the Eagle for a drive.
-Every once in a while, like when it snows 8", it's nice to take it for a spin.
-On multiple axi.
+Every once in a while, like when it snows 8", i

 So the ride started off at 8pm.
 The crew was there.
 I had brought some special warm up juice to fight the cold.